philippemezzadri/frisquet-esphome/README.md

 ## Frisquet Boiler Output

-The core component allowing communication with the boiler control board is a [Float Output](<https://esphome.io/components/output/>) component:
+The core component communicates with the boiler control board to send messages which contains a boiler identifier, heating mode and a setpoint water temperature as a ratio.

+It drives the boiler by emitting the same signal that the remote does via VHF.
+The original receiver only transforms the radio signal into 5V TTL logic.
+The signal protocol is differential Manchester with bit-stuffing applied (whenever 5 ones are sent a stuffing 0 is appended).
+There is also a checksum.

+You should ensure that your microcontroller will output a signal strong enough to drive the 5V logic.
+In many cases this will work, however you may use an optocoupler or a level shifter like [this simple transistor schematic](https://electronics.stackexchange.com/questions/107382/use-bjt-transistor-as-a-switch-without-inverting-the-signal/107388#107388)

+The frisquet_boiler is then a [Float Output](<https://esphome.io/components/output/>) component to send this signal to the boiler:

 ```yaml
 output: